GLOBAL MARKETS-Dollar gains, stocks slip as Fed officials talk tough on rates

 By Herbert Lash and Marc Jones

-NEW YORK/LONDON, Nov 17 (Reuters) - The dollar rose and equity markets slid on Thursday after more hawkish remarks from Federal Reserve officials reminded investors a less aggressive monetary policy is unlikely with U.S. employment data still showing a tight labor market.
+NEW YORK/LONDON, Nov 17 (Reuters) - The dollar rose and equity markets slid on Thursday after hawkish remarks from a Federal Reserve official that reminded investors a less aggressive monetary policy is unlikely with U.S. employment data still showing a tight labor market.

-Early optimism in Europe about Siemens' < SIEGn.DE> earnings and that the European Central Bank might slow its rate hikes soon led to more selling, which was followed on Wall Street by renewed talk from Fed officials that rates aren't high enough.
+Early optimism in Europe about Siemens' < SIEGn.DE> earnings and that the European Central Bank might slow its rate hikes soon waned and markets fell.
+More talk from Fed officials that rates aren't high enough kept the pressure on equities.

 The U.S. central bank needs to continue raising rates by at least another full percentage point, as hikes so far "have had only limited effects on observed inflation," said James Bullard, president of the St. Louis Fed.